Can sweeping your own chimney invalidate your home insurance?

 What if I have a thatched roof or wood burning stove?

-It’s also important to remember that if your home does have a thatched roof, the chimney will need to meet certain building standards and be lined and insulated depending on what you have.
-If this is the case, you’ll be expected to make sure it meets current regulations – if not, you could invalidate your policy.Get Quotes
+If your home has a thatched roof, the chimney will need to meet certain building standards.
+It should be lined and insulated depending on what fuel you burn.
+You’ll be expected to make sure it meets current regulations – if not, you could invalidate your policy.

 How often should you sweep your chimney?

 Check your policy documents to see if your own insurer has any rules about this.
-Otherwise, guidelines from safety group HETAS (Heating Equipment Testing and Approvals Scheme) suggest you should sweep your chimney at least twice a year if you’re burning wood or coal (before and end of the season).
+Otherwise, guidelines from safety group HETAS (Heating Equipment Testing and Approvals Scheme) suggest you should sweep your chimney at least twice a year if you’re burning wood or coal (before and at the end of the season).
 If you usually burn smokeless fuels, you should aim for at least once a year.

 What is a chimney sweep certificate for insurance?

-It should contain details like when the next sweep should take place, the condition your chimney is in, as well as your stove if you have one.
+The certificate should contain details such as when the next sweep should take place, the condition your chimney is in, and the state of your stove if you have one.
+It will also note any problems and whether any follow-up work needs to be done.

 Can I sweep my own chimney, or will it invalidate my home insurance?

-When hiring a professional chimney sweep look for membership of the following bodies and schemes:
+When hiring a professional chimney sweep, look for membership of the following bodies and schemes:

-• HETAS Approved Chimney Sweep
+- HETAS Approved Chimney Sweep

-• The Association of Professional Independent Chimney Sweeps (APICS)
+- The Association of Professional Independent Chimney Sweeps (APICS)

-• The Guild of Master Chimney Sweeps (GoMCS)
+- The Guild of Master Chimney Sweeps (GoMCS)

-• The National Association of Chimney Sweeps (NACS)
+- The National Association of Chimney Sweeps (NACS)

-• Sweep Safe
+- Sweep Safe

-If you are a sweep by trade it’s always worth asking your insurer whether a certificate issued by yourself is valid.
+If you are a sweep by trade, it’s always worth asking your insurer whether a certificate issued by yourself is valid.